Table Of Contents

 Charging your EV at home is both affordable and convenient.
 To achieve the best charging speed with your residential electrical infrastructure, it is essential to install a Level 2 EV charger with the help of a qualified EV charger installation professional.

-Alaska EV Charger Tax Credits
+Does Alaska Have EV Charger Tax Credits?

 Alaska does not have a state-wide tax credit for EV chargers, but residents may qualify for the Alternative Fuel Vehicle Refueling Property Credit which is a federal tax credit worth up to $1,000 to offset costs related to installing an EV charger at home.